SoftwareHeritage/swh-apps/README.rst

 Build application image
 ~~~~~~~~~~~~~~~~~~~~~~~

-Each application is stored in swh-apps:/apps/$application_dir/ folder.
+Each application is stored in ``swh-apps:/apps/$application_dir/`` folder.
 It usually holds the same set of files:

-- Dockerfile: The set of instructions to build the application's docker image
+- ``Dockerfile``: The set of instructions to build the application's docker image
-- entrypoint.sh: The last Dockerfile instruction refers to this executable to run in the
+- ``entrypoint.sh``: The last Dockerfile instruction refers to this executable to run in the
     image.
-- requirements.txt: The set of python dependencies the application requires to run.
+- ``requirements.txt``: The set of python dependencies the application requires to run.
-- requirements-frozen.txt: The derivative frozen set of dependencies to reproduce the
+- ``requirements-frozen.txt``: The derivative frozen set of dependencies to reproduce the
     environment in the docker image.
 It's built by the app-manager out of the
-    requirements.txt file.
+    ``requirements.txt`` file.

 Cli call to build the application locally: